jamosully/EEPS-Visualizations/README.md

 - [ ] Drag and drop tabs
 - [ ] Modifying connections via the heatmap visualisation
+- [ ] Integrating the netgraph multi-graph layout
 - [ ] An interface for creating new experiments
 - [ ] A system for integrating other EEPS/EPS/PS variants within the visualisation framework of Affinity
 - [ ] Various keyboard shortcuts

 ## References

-<a id="2">[2]</a>
+[^fields1984]: Fields, L., Verhave, T. and Fath, S., 1984.
+Stimulus equivalence and transitive associations: A methodological analysis.
+Journal of the Experimental Analysis of behavior, 42(1), pp.143-157.

-Cotter, Eoin, and Ian Stewart.
+[^cotter2023]: Cotter, Eoin, and Ian Stewart.
 "The role of volume in relational density theory: Isolating the effects of class size and nodal distance on density and resistance in equivalence classes."
 The Psychological Record 73.3 (2023): 375-393.

+[^belisle2020]: Belisle, J. and Dixon, M.R., 2020.
+Relational density theory: Nonlinearity of equivalence relating examined through higher-order volumetric-mass-density.
+Perspectives on Behavior Science, 43(2), pp.259-283.